Yuksom

 The Chogyal established the first monastery at Yuksom in Sikkim known as the Dubdi Monastery in 1701, which is part of Buddhist religious pilgrimage circuit involving the Norbugang Chorten, Pemayangtse Monastery, the Rabdentse ruins, the Sanga Choeling Monastery, the Khecheopalri Lake, and the Tashiding Monastery.

 For the Bhutia community of Sikkim, Yuksom has special religious and cultural significance.
-It has a number of famous Buddhist monasteries and historical monuments as well as ancient Gorkhas small Village.
+It has a number of famous Buddhist monasteries and historical monuments as well as ancient Gurkha villages.
 Being at the head of the Khangchendzonga National Park and as the base camp for trekking to Mt.
-Khangchendzonga, it has large influx of mountaineers from all parts of the world.
-The village people, as stake holders in biodiversity preservation of the Rathong Chu valley, where the village is situated, have played a significant role in trendsetting and promotion of ecotourism in the area.
-The inhabitants of this village have most successfully adopted promotion of ecotourism not only in the region but also for other similar areas in Sikkim.
-Yuksom is thus considered a model village for eco-tourism.
+Khangchendzonga, it has a large influx of mountaineers from all parts of the world.